metodologianavarrabiomed/mice-ext-val/README.md

 >
 > This function introduces all the imputed datasets into a single table and adds two variables `.id` and `.imp`.
 The variable `.id` is a single id for each of the rows in the `long` format table and the `.imp` variable indicates to which imputation each row belongs.

-The external validation dataset must only contain the information about the imputed dataset and no information about the original dataset.
 The package functions are divided in three groups, the model definition functions starting with `mv_model`, the functions that calculate model results starting with `calculate_`, and the plot functions starting with `get_`.
 Through this example we have also assumed that the complete dataset is called `external_validation_data`.

 Firstly, we import the package.
 In R you can also access the variables without importing the package by putting the package as prefix like `MiceExtVal::function`.
 It is a good practice to use this second declaration to know to which package each function belongs.